ADVERTISEMENT

 Conclusion:

-Abdominal migraine can have a significant impact on day-to-day life.
-Children may miss school and other activities.
+Stomach migraine can have an effective impact on day-to-day life.
+Abdominal migraine in children may cause the children to miss school and other activities.
 It is unclear what causes abdominal migraine, but the symptoms are treatable with medication.
-There are many methods to prevent and interrupt abdominal migraine attacks.
+There are many methods to prevent and interrupt stomach migraine attacks.
 Prognosis is usually good in children.
+Reaching out to the specialized healthcare professionals may be beneficial.

 Frequently Asked Questions